Japan’s Struggle with Sustainability

 Often, when bringing up sustainability, I find myself having to explain the word itself.
 I’m no longer surprised by this.
 Given my motivation, I’m strongly committed to sharing the message and awareness.
 Still, it’s a challenge.
 Despite the growing attention to the term, the definition of sustainability can often appear vague and perhaps difficult to decipher.
 (Click here for my breakdown).
 And that’s in English!
 Now imagine what it’s like translating it to Japanese.😂

 As you may have guessed, it’s a trial in and of itself (before even talk of implementation).
 But that doesn’t prevent it from getting used a lot!
 Sustainability is coming up increasingly in both academic & corporate circles.
-Also, I am slowly beginning to see signage and labels creep up here in Tokyo.
-Sustainability references are appearing on school banners, and the occasional park or public office.
+Also, I am slowly beginning to see signage and labels creep up around Tokyo.
+Sustainability references are appearing on school banners, as well as the occasional park or public office.
 It might not be understood, but the word itself is getting around.

 The Japanese Experience

 That’s not to say Japan doesn’t “do” sustainability.
 Indeed, environmental protection and the application of good management principals (a Japanese forte), are long standing concepts in this country.
-In fact, there are plenty of great Japanese examples that the world has already benefited from (will be posting more about these in the future)!
+In fact, there are plenty of great Japanese examples that the world has already benefited from.
+In addition, there are plenty of cultural phenomena that allude to this connection with sustainability.
+You may have heard of hanami (flower viewing picnic), onsen (hot springs) or shinrin-yoku (forest bathing), but there is also ikagi (purpose or reason for being) and wa (harmony).

 The Long Road to Sustainability

-The biggest fails are the over-dependence on coal and plastics.
-Japan’s energy mix is still dominated by fossil fuels.
-About 80% of Japanese energy needs come from coal, oil, and natural gas.
-The rest is split between nuclear power and renewables (finally moving up!).
+One of the biggest fails resides in the country’s over-dependence on fossil fuels, especially coal-fire burning power plants.
+It may come as a surprise, but Japan’s energy mix is still heavily dominated by fossil fuels (80% of Japanese energy needs come from coal, oil, and natural gas).
+The rest is split between nuclear power and renewables (they’re finally moving up!).

 Time for Change